 by Mr. Jay

-Forest schools, or waldkindergartens, as they are called in Europe, are early childhood preschool/kindergartens, where a majority of the activities take place in an outdoor setting, preferably, in the woods.
-Of course, each one is different, and there are many factors to take into account.
+Outdoor education is organized learning in an outdoor setting.
+Growing in popularity, forest schools, or waldkindergartens, as they are called in Europe, are early childhood preschool/kindergartens, where a majority of the activities take place in an outdoor setting, preferably, in the woods.
+Of course, each outdoor education program is different, and there are many factors to take into account.
 An accessible woodland suitable for exploring and playing, along with a suitable shelter for extreme weather, is important.
 The children should become comfortable with an outdoor approach to education by introducing them to the woods gradually.
-A park or private lot near the woods, where children can be educated and play in familiar surroundings becomes the base.
-From here, the relationship with the Forest School teachers can build trust as the children develop self confidence in the outdoors.
-When they are ready, the teacher(s) can lead a group to familiarize themselves with the trail into the woods.
-These initial outings allow the children to explore the woodlands while establishing physical and behavioral boundaries.
-Once the safety procedures, hygiene, and routines are in place, a child-led approach to projects can take place.
+Children play and become familiar with a wooded location.
+This area becomes a base.

-Circle time is the highlight of the day, with hand and finger gestures accompanying simple songs.
-Snacks and meals can be a pleasure, when eaten outdoors with friends.
-Learning about plants, trees, birds, and animals can be so much fun, too!
+Hand and finger gestures accompany simple songs and become the highlight of the circle time.
+In outdoor education, circles are held outside in most kinds of weather.
+Snacks and meals are a pleasure when eaten outdoors with friends.
+Children learn about plants, trees, birds, and animals which is so much fun!
 Children learn to recognize evidence of animals: tracks, scat, or food remains.
 They learn to identify fossils.
 Social skills are strengthened, physical skills are honed, and mental skills are built up.
-Learner-led, play-based, and nature-immersion are the foundations of a Forest School.
+The foundations of outdoor education are learner-led, play-based, and nature-immersed learning.

-Of course, if you’d like to learn more about Little Schoolhouse in the Woods, or find out how to contact them, you can click here.
+Of course, if you’d like to learn more about outdoor education Little Schoolhouse in the Woods, or find out how to contact us, you can click here.

 Check out and Like our Facebook Page